 We prepare our consolidated financial statements in conformity with U.S. GAAP.
 These principles are subject to interpretation by the SEC and various bodies formed to interpret and create appropriate accounting policies.
 A change in these policies can have a significant effect on our reported results and may even retroactively affect previously reported transactions.
-Our accounting policies that recently have been or may be affected by changes in the accounting rules are as follows:

-- revenue recognition; and - leases.
+Our accounting policies that recently have been, or may be affected by changes in the accounting rules relate to revenue recognition and leases.